 - Meet with your academic advisor to discuss your plan.
 Also meet with, in turn, faculty members who will oversee your departmental honors work, including your senior project.

-- Obtain the necessary forms for the coursework and senior project from the Honors College Office.
+- Obtain the necessary forms for the coursework and distinction project from the Honors College Office.
 Get the necessary signatures of approval from your advisor, faculty members involved, and department head and return the form to the Honors College for the signature of the Director.

 Forms and Information Sheets